mountainkidvalley/MountainKid-Valley/agriculture_problems_and_solutions.md

 - **Financial Strain on Government Budgets**: MSP procurement places a heavy financial burden on government budgets, with food subsidy expenditure estimated at Rs.
 2.06 lakh crore in FY 2023-24.

 ---
+### Q17.
+Why do farmers rely on traditional, low-yield practices?

+High costs of modern machinery, seeds, and fertilizers deter small and marginal farmers from adopting advanced methods.
+Traditional methods, despite being less efficient, are less capital-intensive and seen as a safer option.
+Many farmers, especially in remote areas, lack access to modern equipment, irrigation systems, and soil testing services.
+A 2021 survey found that only 13% of farmers in India had access to mechanized tools.
+Farmers are also often hesitant to switch to untested methods due to the fear of potential crop failure.

+---

+### Q18.
+What stops farmers from transitioning to organic or precision farming?

+**High Initial Investment:** Transitioning to precision farming requires significant capital to procure equipment like GPS-enabled devices, drones, and sensors.
+Similarly, organic farming involves certification costs, which can range from Rs.20,000 to Rs.50,000 per farm per year in India.

+**Delayed Returns:** Organic farming often results in lower yields during the initial transition phase, typically lasting 2-3 years, discouraging farmers who depend on immediate returns to sustain their livelihoods.

+**Lack of Awareness:** Many farmers are unaware of the long-term benefits of organic and precision farming.
+According to a 2022 ICAR survey, only 12% of farmers understood the basics of precision agriculture tools.
+There are insufficient training programs or extension services to educate farmers on using precision technologies or organic farming techniques effectively.

+**Lack of Incentives:** Precision and organic farming have limited policy support compared to conventional practices.
+For instance, subsidies favor chemical fertilizers over organic inputs.
+Moreover, existing schemes promoting organic farming, such as Paramparagat Krishi Vikas Yojana (PKVY), have limited reach and insufficient funding.
+In 2023, only 4.9% of India's agricultural area was certified organic, reflecting the scheme's limited impact.
+Precision farming faces similar neglect, as subsidies for advanced tools like drones or GPS-enabled equipment are available only to a small percentage of farmers, mostly large-scale ones.

+---

+### Q19.
+Why is there no efficient mechanism for crop storage and transportation?

+India's storage capacity is inadequate, with over 30% of agricultural produce, particularly fruits and vegetables, lost post-harvest due to a lack of proper facilities.
+The country has a shortfall of nearly 35 million metric tons of cold storage against the total demand of 75 million metric tons, according to a 2023 report by NABARD Consultancy Services Pvt.
+Ltd (NABCONS).
+Farmers who attempt to use private cold storage face prohibitive costs, making these solutions unviable for small and marginal farmers.
+For example, cold storage rental costs in 2023 ranged from ₹150 to ₹200 per quintal per month, a price many cannot afford.
+Also, the government schemes like the Gramin Bhandaran Yojana and Agriculture Infrastructure Fund have not achieved significant scale due to lack of awareness among farmers.

+Regarding transportation, most rural areas lack robust transportation infrastructure, such as all-weather roads and efficient rail links.
+Perishable commodities often perish during transit due to delays and lack of temperature-controlled vehicles.

+---

+### Q20.
+How can land fragmentation issues be resolved?

+**Farmer Producer Organizations (FPOs):** Aggregating small landholdings under Farmer Producer Organizations (FPOs) is a practical solution to address the problem of land fragmentation.
+FPOs enable small and marginal farmers to pool their resources for joint activities like purchasing inputs, using shared machinery, or selling produce.
+This significantly reduces per-unit costs of production.
+For example, studies have shown that members of FPOs save 10-15% on input costs due to bulk procurement.
+By aggregating their produce, farmers under FPOs can meet the volume requirements of institutional buyers, processors, and exporters.
+This eliminates intermediaries and ensures better prices.
+For instance, FPOs in Maharashtra have enabled members to sell directly to retail chains like Reliance Fresh and Big Basket, fetching 20-30% higher returns.

+**Joint Ownership:** Promoting joint ownership policies can significantly mitigate the adverse effects of land fragmentation without requiring legal changes in ownership.
+According to NABARD, collective farming under joint ownership or FPOs can increase net profits by 20-30% for participating farmers.
+Moreover, larger, consolidated landholdings under joint operations enable the implementation of modern farming techniques like mechanization, precision farming, and high-yield cropping patterns, which are challenging on small, fragmented lands.
+Governments in states like Andhra Pradesh and Karnataka have initiated programs that incentivize joint cultivation efforts.
+For instance, cooperative farming societies are eligible for subsidies on equipment and inputs, which help reduce overall costs.